 Photos can be very useful in capturing someone’s attention.
 However, that attention can be bad if you are using low-quality (pixelated, blurry) images.
 These will come across as unprofessional, and that is the last thing you want your company to be seen as.
 Also, make sure that your photographs make sense.
 If you are advertising a special for the fall season, you shouldn’t still be using last season’s beach photographs.

 Sure, using flashy graphics can be a great tool for capturing attention, but make sure it’s not at the expense of getting your message across.
 Function is more important than form.
 It is definitely important to have a good design and layout, but this layout should help make your message clear, not deter from it.

 5. Too Many Offers

 Having a coupon or promotion is one of the best ways to promote your business.
 However, you want to stick to one or two GREAT offers, not 4 or 5 just okay ones.
 Having too many offers can be overwhelming, and distracting.
-A customer doesn’t want to sift through too much information to see which offer may be the best deal for them.
+A customer doesn’t want to sift through too much information on a direct mail postcard to see which offer may be the best deal for them.